rafal-kurek/dolars_screensaver/README.md

-# dolars_screensaver
+# dollars_screensaver
-Simple screensaver which generates floating images of dolars on the screen.
+Simple screensaver which generates floating images of dollars on the screen.